Warning: This article contains major spoilers.

 Cersei went out in a very un-Cersei-like way.

-This is a tough one to swallow for a character who’s consistently been the most deceptive and intelligent player on this show.
+This is a tough one to swallow for a character who’s consistently been the most deceptive and intelligent player on the show.
 The quick destruction of the Night King suggested a final boss encounter with final boss characteristics—plan A, B, and Cs.
 Instead, we got a continuation of the past two Cersei seasons, a character who hasn’t done anything of much consequence, while sacrificing her dignity with a ridiculous character like Euron Greyjoy.
 There was little complex about a scared woman crying in the arms of her brother-lover.
 And now, she’s done without a plan B thanks to good ol’ collateral damage.
 All this needed was a Celine Dion score as the icing on a cheesy, anticlimactic cake.

 He’s still lovesick.

 The only thing that feels different about Jaime is that he’s no longer an attempted-child-murdering brother, but still a sister-loving one.
 It’s as if knighting Brienne, sleeping with Brienne, and maintaining his promise to fight for the living didn’t mean much in the end.
-He left an honourable woman in tears and returned to a sister who did unthinkable things to countless people and planned his own assassination.
+He left an honorable woman in tears and returned to a sister who did unthinkable things to countless people and planned his own assassination.
 At this point, his love seems unreasonable and devoid of any thought relevant to the moral growth this show spent entire seasons establishing for Jaime.
 He earned the right to live, but instead died cheaply at his sister’s side.

 Tyrion is supposed to be smart.